willofdaedalus/superluminal/README.md

 session integrity.

 ## Setup
-In order to get superluminal running you need the following;
+superluminal is not ready at all in this current stage, but if you want to test out the streaming (which works fine for most **text** based interfaces not **TUI**), you need to get superluminal running with the following;

 * [go](https://go.dev/dl/)
 * [git](https://git-scm.com/downloads)
 * an [ngrok](https://ngrok.com/downloads/) account if you plan on sharing across the internet.